-You need to be a Lumbee River EMC member with electric heating and air conditioning systems to participate.
+You need to be registered in Lumbee River EMC's Connect to Save program and have electric heating and air conditioning to participate.

-- In the unlikely situation of a critical need on the electric grid, Lumbee River Electric Membership Corporation may need to call a critical rush hour event.
-Critical rush hour events can occur at any time of day on weekdays and weekends.
+- In the unlikely situation of a critical need on the electric grid, Lumbee River EMC may need to call a critical rush hour event.
+Critical rush hour events can occur at any time of day.

 Here's how it works:

 Rush hour events happen when there’s unusually high demand on the grid.
 During these events, your Nest thermostat will adjust your home’s temperature by up to 4 degrees F, helping you to use less energy on heating or cooling during that time.
 If you start to feel uncomfortable, you can stop participating at any time by changing the temperature.